24 best AI tools for product managers (2026)

 • Explain, expand, or shorten any text

-• Help you get started or move past writer’s block
+• Move past writer’s block

 Source